 - OBLR overwinter as small larvae in trees.
 Overwintering larvae become active when trees break dormancy, and they complete their development about 3 weeks after Bloom.
 Larvae are yellowish-green to olive green; head and thoracic shield vary from tan to brown or blackish.

 - Adults begin to emerge in late May or early June.
 Adult wings are beige, tinged with red.
 Forewings are crossed with oblique brown bands.

 - Females can lay up to 900 eggs during a 7- to 8-day oviposition period.
 Eggs are green and deposited in a mass on upper leaf surfaces.

 - Eggs hatch in about 10 to 12 days.
 Newly hatched first generation (summer) larvae move to and feed on tender growing terminals, watersprouts, or developing fruit.
 As these larvae reach the third instar, they display an increasing propensity to damage fruit.
 This generation takes almost two months to complete development.

 - Adult flight of the second generation occurs in August, and the subsequent larvae hatch in August and September.
 The second-generation larvae feed primarily on leaves until they enter diapause, although they may occasionally damage fruit.
 Young larvae construct hibernation sites on twigs or bark to spend the winter.

 - Scout for larval shelters during Bloom to Petal Fall.
 Examine 10 bud clusters per tree for OBLR larvae and apply Bt insecticide if find more than 3% infested clusters.

 - Monitor OBLR adults with pheromone traps and use a degree-day developmental model to time insecticide sprays against hatching larvae.

-- A Petal Fall treatment with an insecticide effective on mid-sized to large larvae should control overwintered larvae.
+- A Petal Fall insecticide spray should control overwintered larvae.